 1. Tab Center Reborn by Melanie Chauvel

 Tab Center does more than I actually wanted.
-It not only shows you tabs in vertical format, but also displays thumbnails.
+It not only shows you tabs in vertical format but also displays thumbnails.
 This might be a small feature but helps me quickly spot the tab I want to open.
-Anyhow, you also get few settings to choose where you can disable such features.
+Anyhow, you also get a few settings to choose from where you can disable such features.
 This also supports your browser theme, so it blends with your browser completely.